aha-app/getting_started_balloons/README.md

       console.log("Closed balloon")
     }

-Callback will be called when the balloon closes.
+Callback which will be called when the balloon closes.
+The target element is passed to the callback.

 ### flipLine